Knabbiii/SpawnElytra/README.md

 - **Admin commands** - `/spawnelytra reload` and `/spawnelytra info`
 - **Permission system** - Fine-grained control over who can use what features
 - **Anonymous metrics** - Optional bStats integration (can be disabled in config)
+- **Flexible spawn radius** - Option to ignore Y coordinate so players can fly at any height within the radius

 ## Installation